Abhiroop/HasTEE/README.md

 ### Building

-NOTE: For building this on any machine, remove the `cabal.project` file.
-The current `cabal.project` expects the trusted GHC at a particular location.
+NOTE: The current `cabal.project` expects the trusted GHC at a particular location.
+For building this on your local machine that doesn't have SGX or the custom GHC, use - `cabal build --project-file=cabal-nosgx.project`.

 The executable supports conditional compilation and can compile into 2 binaries
 #### Using cabal